exceptionless/Exceptionless.JavaScript/README.md

 } catch (error) {
   await Exceptionless.createException(error)
     // Set the reference id of the event so we can search for it later (reference:id).
-    // This will automatically be populated if you call Exceptionless.config.useReferenceIds();
     .setReferenceId("random guid")
     // Add the order object (the ability to exclude specific fields will be coming in a future version).
     .setProperty("Order", order)